MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 - VPN Gateway
 - DDOS Protection

-The hub VNet provides access from these components to an IaaS-based app hosted on virtual machines in the spoke VNet.
+The hub VNet provides access from these components to an IaaS-based app hosted on virtual machines in a spoke VNet.

 For guidance on organizing for cloud adoption, see [Manage organization alignment](/azure/cloud-adoption-framework/organize/) in the The Cloud Adoption Framework.